estuary/flow/site/docs/reference/Connectors/capture-connectors/amazon-sqs.md

 1. [Create AWS IAM Keys](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/)
 2. [Create an SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-getting-started.html#step-create-queue)
-3. Enter a Primary Key using the standard form editor.
+3. Enter a Primary Key and Cursor Field using the standard form editor.
+Note that these values currently have to be a string or timestamp.

 :::note